TassianaMilka/Course/Alura/Iniciante em Programação T7 - ONE/Git e GitHub: compartilhando e colaborando em projetos/README.md

 When did it happen?

-I held it in 2024 the June;
+I held it in 2024 the August;

 How many steps?